Luminous Red Nova AT 2019zhd, a new merger in M 31: Spectral evolution

-The following spectra show a remarkable transition, with the continuum becoming rapidly redder ($T = 5400 \pm 400$ K at 4.9~d; $T = 4700 \pm 400$ K at 5.9~d; and $T = 4100 \pm 600$ K at 15.8~d).
-In this phase, the Balmer emission components become progressively weaker, and only H$\alpha$ is barely visible at 15.8~d with a slightly blueshifted peak (see Fig. \ref{fig6}).
+The following spectra show a remarkable transition, with the continuum becoming rapidly redder ($T = 5400 \pm 400$ K at 4.9~d, $T = 4700 \pm 400$ K at 5.9~d, and $T = 4100 \pm 600$ K at 15.8~d).
+In a moderate resolution GTC spectrum obtained at 8.8~d after maximum, H$\alpha$ shows a P-Cygni profile with an absorption component which is blue-shifted by about 160 km~s$^{-1}$.
+During the first two weeks past maximum, the Balmer emission components become progressively weaker, and only H$\alpha$ is barely visible at 15.8~d, with a slightly blueshifted peak (see Fig. \ref{fig6}).
 In this phase, the spectrum is dominated by a forest of narrow absorption metal lines.
-Following \citet[][see their figure 10]{pasto19a}, we identify the predominant Fe~II multiplets in absorption, along with Sc~II, Ba~II, Ti~II, Na~I doublet, Ca~II and O~I. This transitional spectrum is typical of LRNe during the second, redder peak \citep{smi16,bla17,pasto19b,cai19,str20}, although here the transition is much more rapid, in agreement with the rapid light curve evolution.
+Following \citet[][see their figure 10]{pasto19a}, we identify the prominent Fe~II multiplets in absorption, along with Sc~II, Ba~II, Ti~II, Na~I doublet, Ca~II and O~I. This transitional spectrum is typical of LRNe during the second, redder peak \citep{smi16,bla17,pasto19b,cai19,str20}, although here the transition is much more rapid, in agreement with the rapid light curve evolution.

-When the light curve starts the fast post-plateau decline, the spectral continuum temperature further decreases at $T=3100\pm400$ K at 21.9~d, and $T=2600\pm500$ K at 28.9~d.
+When the light curve starts the fast post-plateau decline, the spectral continuum temperature further decreases to $T=3100\pm400$ K at 21.9~d, and $T=2600\pm500$ K at 28.9~d.
 In these later spectra, broad absorption bands produced by molecules are clearly detected at about 5450~\AA, 5900~\AA, 6250~\AA, 6750~\AA, 7150~\AA, 7700~\AA~and 8300~\AA; in particular, TiO bands are becoming prominent \citep{val98}.
-Again, the presence of molecular bands is a common feature of late-time optical spectra of LRNe \citep{smi16,bla17,pasto19a,pasto19b,cai19}, although it happens earlier in faint, fast-evolving LRNe in the Milky Way \citep[e.g.,][]{mar99,mun07,kam09,mas10}.
+Again, the presence of molecular bands is a common feature of late-time optical spectra of LRNe \citep{smi16,bla17,pasto19a,pasto19b,cai19}, although it happens earlier in faint, fast-evolving LRNe observed in the Milky Way \citep[e.g.][]{mar99,mun07,gor07,kam09,mas10,bar14}.
 A comparison of the latest spectrum of AT~2019zhd with late spectra of other LRNe is shown in Fig. \ref{fig7}.

-\section{Bolometric light curve, and evolution of the temperature and the radius}
+\section{Bolometric light curve and evolution of the temperature and the radius}